PublicAPIs-dev/intuit-api/docs/schema-entities/customfield.md

 parent: Schema Entities
 ---

-## Time
+## Custom Field

-The APIs related to the Time entity allow you to manage Time so that you can track your Time entry for the project and employee.
+The APIs related to the Custom Fields allow you to manage and sync custom fields into QuickBooks Online.
+The Custom Fields API provides support for create, read, update, and disable operations.
+You can also add custom fields to transactions and other entities by configuring the custom field definition ID while creating the transaction.

-The Time API provides support for create, read, update and delete operations.
+Currently, custom fields are supported for the following transactions and entities.

 ### API Reference